HGV Medical – Useful Information

 Part 1.
 You will first be interviewed where you can discuss any existing medical conditions that might be detrimental to your driving ability.
 You are expected to be honest and upfront during discussions with your physician and expected to talk about your medical history openly.
 You need to be aware that any dishonesty or misleading information could be used against you in light of a future accident so it is always best to be as transparent about your health as possible.

 Part 2.
 The doctor / physician will then carry out a 30 minute physical examination where they will check all of your vital signs including your vision.
-You then send the form off to the DVLA with your D2 form and Driving License.
+You then send the form off to the DVLA with your D2 form and Driving Licence.

 What level of fitness do I need to be to become an HGV driver?